storyfeet/dahufi_site/content/language/verbs.md

 Future is represented using  (Time Big) and past with  (Time Small)

 	I will be :   
+	You will go :   
+	He will eat :   

+Or by stating a specific time in the future.

+	I'm going tomorrow :   

-This is a statement of future fact, intention can be done with.
+These are statements of future fact, intention can be done with '' (To Plan) or '' (To wish) .
 Note that to plan, puts the second verb into the infinitive, but the future fact statement does not.

 	I plan to be :   
+	You  to be:

 The passive form of verbs is can be communicated using ''.